Stop Calling EDM EDM!

 Electronic dance music (also known as EDM, dance music, club music, or simply dance) is a set of percussive electronic music genres produced primarily for dance-based entertainment environments, such as nightclubs.
 Dance music is generally produced for use by DJs and is most often presented in the context of a DJ mix.
 So called "DJ producers" often perform live sets of their own dance music productions via a live PA.

 In 2010, the acronym "EDM" was adopted by the American music industry and music press as a buzzword to describe the increasingly commercial US electronic dance music scene.
 Other dance music communities have questioned the idea of EDM as blanket term for all electronic dance music and the term has instead been associated with specific dance sub-genres that became popular in the US, such as electro house and brostep.
 EDM is not a genre in its own.
 Younger dance music fans and more mainstream/new listeners to the dance music genre use EDM as a genre in itself simply because they do not know how to decipher the spectrum of dance sub genres.

-If that all makes sense, just understand that EDM was a word adopted by the US to describe the wave of festival-sized progressive house and big room.
+If that all makes sense, just understand that EDM was a word adopted by the US to describe the wave of festival-sized progressive house and big room and commercial dance music.
 One would not call a Defected Records or Drumcode track EDM.